Industrial Water Survey (IWS)

 Detailed information for 2013

 This survey is being conducted to provide Canadians with national and regional indicators related to the use of water in industry.

 This survey provides information about the intake, costs, sources, treatments and discharge of water used for the manufacturing, mining and thermal-electric power generating industries in Canada.
 These data are used in the development of environmental accounts and fulfill the requirements for producing water-related indicators as part of the Canadian Environmental Sustainability Indicators (CESI) published by Environment and Climate Change Canada.

 Data sources and methodology

-The target population consists of locations primarily engaged in manufacturing, coal mining, metal ore mining, non-metallic mineral mining (excluding sand and gravel quarrying), and thermal-electric power production.
+The target population consists of locations primarily involved in manufacturing, coal mining, metal ore mining, non-metallic mineral mining (excluding sand and gravel quarrying), and thermal-electric power production.
 Thermal-electric power production includes fossil-fuel and nuclear electric power generation.

-The Industrial Water Survey uses three separate questionnaires to collect data from respondents.
-A separate questionnaire was designed for each of the three sectors being surveyed, i.e. one for manufacturing, one for the mineral extraction industries and another for the thermal-electric power generators.
+The Industrial Water Survey uses three questionnaires to collect data from respondents.
+A separate questionnaire was designed for each of the three sectors surveyed, i.e. one for manufacturing, one for the mineral extraction industries, and another for fossil-fuel and nuclear electric power generation.

-The questionnaires collect data on the volume of water brought into the facility, including information on the source, purpose, treatment and possible re-circulation of this water, by industrial users.
-As well, data is collected on the volumes of water discharged and treatment of this discharged water by industrial users.
+The questionnaires collect data on the volume of water brought into the facility, including information on the source, purpose, treatment, and possible recirculation of this water, by industrial users.
+As well, data are collected on the volumes of water discharged and treatment of this discharged water by industrial users.
 Cost information on the intake and discharge of water is also collected.